fafroz/crossplane-gitops/README.md

 3. You have an existing Kubernetes cluster up and running, since we’ll be installing Crossplane on that cluster.(We are providing script to provision host crossplane k8SCluster for the customer)

 4. You have the envsubst command installed on your machine.
-(We are providing script to push image to conatiner registry & use envsubst image)
+(We are providing script to push image to container registry & use envsubst image)

-5. Helm installed , minimum version v3.0.0+  (We are providing script to push Helmimage to conatiner registry & use Helm image)
+5. Helm installed , minimum version v3.0.0+  (We are providing script to build , push Helm Image to container registry & use Helm image)